tru-ID/sim-card-auth-ios/sim-card-auth-ios/README.md

 Check URL that is shown in the terminal using your web browser and see if you it is accessible.
 The URL will be in the format `https://{subdomain}.loca.lt`.

+**TODO: 👇 As per the other comments, I'd suggest removing this running part.
+At this point there would be nothing to run because the developer hasn't written any code**

 ### Step 3 - Configure the project and run
 The development server is now ready waiting to accept the calls from the app you will be running through Xcode.
 Now, we need add the url you see on the console to a configuration file in the project.